chef-cft/dca_workshop/README.md

 #### maintainer: Karen Kwentus

 ## Goal for this workshop
 A contained, highly-repeatable method to give our customers hands-on experience and education about the benefits of using Chef Automate while removing the overhead and time commitment of a week-long POC.
 Best-case scenario, this content preempts the need for a future POC at all.
-This is designed to be a 'workshop in a box' where we can show up, impress, and leave....with the potential for an individual SE to support multiple of these a week.
+This is designed to be a 'workshop in a box' where we can show up, impress, and leave.
+Timetable allows the potential for an individual SE to support multiple of these a week.

 ## Audience
 Practioners or managers who influence the purchase of Chef Automate

 ## Logistics
 * Workshop content without all the "optionals" is around 2-3 hours.
 If you do the optional CM and remote-scan use cases then you will want to schedule closer to 4 hours.
-The workshop is recommended to be held at a customer site with participants using their own laptops.
+* The workshop is recommended to be held at a customer site.
+Participants will only need laptops that can access the internet and the hosted Chef Automate instance
-* Overhead projector and whiteboard in room are also recommended.
+* Overhead projector required, whiteboard recommended.
 * Consider providing breakfast or lunch based on timing of meeting.
 * Any number of participants can work through this workshop, but with over 10 participants consider adding another SA to assist.

 ## Assumptions
 * Workflow is not addressed in this workshop
-* How-to-bootstrap is not addressed in this workshop as we are looking at it from a scenario where users can log into Automate and already see what is being managed/scanned.
+* How to bootstrap is not addressed in this workshop as we are looking at it from a scenario where users can log into Automate and already see what is being managed/scanned.
 If its important for your customer to see bootstrapping, you of course come with the nodes running but not yet bootstrapped and have your participants execute a knife command

 ### Workshop in the cloud
 This workshop has been designed to be hosted in a cloud/BJC environment for the both Chef Automate and the managed nodes to be scanned/repaired.
-There isn't anything required about BJC persay, you can use a blank AWS/Azure marketplace image as well, just more setup on your part.
+There isn't anything required about BJC persay, you can use a blank AWS/Azure marketplace image as well.

 As technical professionals it is at your discretion if you want to run this full workshop against on-prem customer nodes at the client site.